Reserve requirement: United Kingdom

 In the United Kingdom, commercial banks are called clearing banks with direct access to the clearing system.

 The Bank of England, the central bank for the United Kingdom, previously set a voluntary reserve ratio, and not a minimum reserve requirement.
 In theory, this meant that commercial banks could retain zero reserves.
 The average cash reserve ratio across the entire United Kingdom banking system, though, was higher during that period, at about 0.15% as of 1999.

-From 1971 to 1980, the commercial banks all agreed to a reserve ratio of 1.5%.
+From 1971 to 1980, commercial banks agreed to a reserve ratio of 1.5%.
 In 1981 this requirement was abolished.

 From 1981 to 2009, each commercial bank set out its own monthly voluntary reserve target in a contract with the Bank of England.
 Both shortfalls and excesses of reserves relative to the commercial bank's own target over an averaging period of one day would result in a charge, incentivising the commercial bank to stay near its target, a system known as reserves averaging.

 Upon the parallel introduction of quantitative easing and interest on excess reserves in 2009, banks were no longer required to set out a target, and so were no longer penalised for holding excess reserves; indeed, they were proportionally compensated for holding all their reserves at the Bank Rate (the Bank of England now uses the same interest rate for its bank rate, its deposit rate and its interest rate target).
 In the absence of an agreed target, the concept of excess reserves does not really apply to the Bank of England any longer, so it is technically incorrect to call its new policy "interest on excess reserves".